- Do I need to register for the ceremony?

 Video, film, and digital cameras are permitted, including those with interchangeable lenses.
 For both the safety and consideration of those around you, the following rules are in place:

-Students finish taking finals on Friday, August 11 at 5pm, so grades aren’t finalized graduation weekend; they’re finalized the following week.
+Students finish taking finals on the Friday of Commencement weekend.
+Grades aren’t finalized until the following week.

 It then takes about 8 weeks to input grades, update records, certify degrees, print diplomas, sort them for mailing and put them in the mail to students’ DIPLOMA MAILING ADDRESSES listed in their One.UF.
 Hence, graduates receive their diplomas in late September or early October.